 Cruel and Unusual Death: Certain Ancient Egyptian punishments involved cutting off a person's arm first, then their head.

-Cuckold: The fear of a man's wife sleeping with another man has likely been around longer than human speech.
+Cuckold: The fear of a man's wife/sexual partner sleeping with another man has likely been around longer than human speech.

 Curse: Mesopotamian kings inscribed very elaborate curses on their stelae, threatening the hatred of the gods and long lists of nasty misfortunes upon any future king who overturned their decrees.
 Some Ancient Egyptian tombs threaten curses of misfortune and divine retribution upon would-be desecrators.